atdd-bdd/GherkinExecutorForCSharp/README.md

 ### Setup

-- :Create a MSTest or NUnit test project
+- :Create a MSTest or NUnit test project (or you can use an existing test project)

 -  Add a folder:   `GherkinExecutor  `